cchabanois/mesfavoris/README.rst

     :alt: YouTube presentation
     :target: https://youtu.be/sbpUu-ABFKc

-See also `Bookmark Your Code: a New Approach <docs/articles/dzone/a new approach.rst>`_
+See also `Bookmark Your Code: a New Approach <docs/articles/dzone/a%20new%20approach.rst>`_

 ============